-Apart from operating our own restaurants, we also offer restaurant management and consultancy services in Hong Kong and the PRC.
+Apart from operating our own restaurants, we also offer restaurant management and consultancy services in Hong Kong and the People's Republic of China (the "PRC").

-During the year and up to the date of this annual report, the Group has not opened any new restaurant in Hong Kong as we have temporarily suspended all the expansion projects in Hong Kong.
+During the year and up to the date of this annual report, the Group has not opened any new restaurant in Hong Kong.